gianpaj/onova-server.data.global/README.md

 NOTE: there are 155 cities that do not have any Nova Poshta departments

-4. Add these collections (cities, departments) to `onova-data-test` db as well
+5. Add these collections (cities, departments) to `onova-data-test`

 ```
 mongodump --host localhost -d onova-data -c cities